 In the meantime, you may not own a fancy grain mill to grind your own wheat.
 God still says bread is good for you.
 Purchase the best quality wheat flour you can afford from the store, and be content.
 Do not over-extend yourself to get the best until God provides the money for it.
 (Of course, you can bring your requests with confidence before Him!)

 Can’t afford organic vegetables and fruits?
 Buy the best you can and scrub it.
 This principle holds true for all foods.
-Learn to be content, and learn to accept the bounty the Lord has given you, always waiting expectantly for Him to provide all good things to you.
+Learn to be content, and learn to accept the bounty the Father has given you, always waiting expectantly for Him to provide all good things to you.

 Next time, we’ll talk about how to make time for preparing your own food at home.